-Retention during the course of WRN is high; 79% of the overall sample completes this 10-week training program, which focuses on general workforce readiness.
+Retention during the course of WRN is high; 79% of the overall sample completes this 10week training program, which focuses on general workforce readiness.
 69% of the of the HD sample complete the Build Your Own Business class (which is focused on entrepreneurship and self-employment); 13 individuals who did not take WRN did then go on to enroll in Build Your Own Business (BYOB).
-Finally, the technical training component of the HD intervention provides focused vocational instruction in a specific sector.
+Finally, the Technical Training component of the HD intervention provides focused vocational instruction in a specific job sector, and was offered as a complement to BYOB.
 48% completed the Technical Training component of the program.
 In the combined arm, participation with each of these components is about 5 pp higher than in the HD-only arm.
 Again, participation in Technical Training is not strictly confined to individuals who participated in any of the previous combinations of treatments.9

-To understand the factors that determine selection into the various components of HD, we regress participation in each component of the program on a battery of baseline characteristics, pooling the entire HD treatment group (HD-only and Combined).
+To understand the beneficiary characteristics associated with selection into the various components of HD, we regress participation in each component of the program on a battery of baseline characteristics, pooling the entire HD treatment group (HD-only and Combined).
 The results are presented Table A.3.
 In general compliance is relatively similar across observed beneficiary characteristics; older individuals are slightly more likely to complete the entrepreneurship training, but not technical training.
 There is a modest, negative association between working more at baseline and the likelihood of completing each stage of training; each additional hour of productive time use at baseline is associated with a reduction of approximately 0.4 percentage points in completion at all stages.
 Conversely, higher debt stocks at baseline are associated with greater completion rates.
 Both of these effects appear to be primarily driven by initial compliance, with measured attributes having little ability to predict subsequent compositional changes.